Description

 Regardless of where you start the walk, from Los Cuernos Refuge or Francés Refuge, you will make your way through pristine streams, admiring the hanging glaciers of Mount Almirante Nieto (2,670 meters) you will be able to look for condors while skirting the captivating blue-green waters of Lake Nordenskjöld.
 You will continue along the well-signposted path until you reach the Torre Central Refuge, where you will relax during the afternoon.

-Distance: 12 km – from Los Cuernos Refuge and 14.5 km – from Francés Refuge
+Distance: 12 km – from Refugio Los Cuernos and 14.5 km – from Refugio Francés

 Difficulty level: medium